chgdev/training/JavaScript/client-side/README.md

 ## How do you add css classes to a selected element in the DOM?
 Given an example below.

+## How do you create an html element and insert it into the DOM?

+## What is the difference between using the innerHTML property to add elements, insertAdjacentHTML, and appendChild with document.createElement?

+## What is the difference between append and prepend on HTMLElements?

+## How do you remove an html element from the DOM?

 ## How do you log to the console of the browser?

 ## How do you send an alert to the user in the browser?